artorias111/XKCD/README.md

 # Xkcd

 (WINDOWS ONLY)

-This python script downloads all xkcd comics and saves it in C:/xkcd in your pc :)
+This python script downloads all xkcd comics and saves it in C:\xkcd in your pc :)
 Make sure:

 	0. You have a working internet connection